HeroHS/flutter_bloc_tutorial/README.md

 ## 💡 Best Practices Demonstrated

+1. **Clean Architecture**: Domain, data, and presentation layers properly separated
+2. **Dependency Inversion**: BLoC/Cubit depends on use cases (abstractions), not concrete implementations
+3. **Use Cases**: Single Responsibility Principle - one use case per operation
+4. **Repository Pattern**: Abstract interfaces in domain, implementations in data layer
+5. **Entities vs Models**: Pure domain objects vs DTOs with serialization
-1. **Separation of Concerns**: Business logic is in BLoC/Cubit, UI is in widgets
+6. **Separation of Concerns**: Business logic is in domain layer, not in BLoC/Cubit or UI
-2. **Immutable States**: All states are immutable for predictability
+7. **Immutable States**: All states are immutable for predictability
-3. **Error Handling**: Proper error handling with user-friendly messages
+8. **Error Handling**: Proper error handling with user-friendly messages and Failure classes
-4. **Loading States**: Clear feedback during async operations
+9. **Loading States**: Clear feedback during async operations
-5. **Sealed Classes**: Using sealed classes for type-safe state handling
+10. **Sealed Classes**: Using sealed classes for type-safe state handling
-6. **Dependency Injection**: BLoC/Cubit receives API service via constructor
+11. **Dependency Injection**: BLoC/Cubit receives use cases via constructor
-7. **Pattern Selection**: Choose the right tool (BLoC vs Cubit) for the job
+12. **Pattern Selection**: Choose the right tool (BLoC vs Cubit vs BlocConsumer) for the job
+13. **Testability**: Each layer can be tested independently with mocks

 ## 🎨 Advanced Patterns Demonstrated